 What Makes Bridlemile Special?

 Welcome to Bridlemile School.
 We are a K-5 elementary school in the Portland Public School District.
-We are located in Southwest Portland and we have about 515 students.
+We are located in Southwest Portland and we have on average about 450 students.

 Our core program includes:

 - Music with a Music Specialist weekly plus an optional band program for fourth & fifth graders and a strings program for third, fourth and fifth graders

 - Technology with a TechSpecialist weekly

 - Physical Education with a PE specialist twice a week